Find out if you need Academic Technology Approval Scheme (ATAS) clearance.

 You can apply for ATAS after you receive an offer from us, and up to nine months before your course start date.

 If you need a student visa, we can’t issue a Confirmation of Acceptance for Studies (CAS) to you without proof of ATAS clearance.

-If you’re applying for a short-term study visa, we can’t issue a sponsor letter without ATAS clearance.
+If you’re applying for a visit visa to study a short course, we can’t issue a sponsor letter without ATAS clearance